 The rush.
 The sweat.
 The response.
 I love live readings.

-I’ve done live readings in Los Angeles, Portland, San Antonio, and online, and am always looking for more opportunities to read my stories and essays.
+I’ve done live readings in LA, Portland, San Antonio, Philadelphia, and online, and am always looking for more opportunities to read my stories and essays.

 Read “The Grass Eater,” my new personal essay as part of a live virtual reading organized by the AWP Creative Writing Caucus at the virtual AWP 2021 on March 4.
 At the center of the story is a devilish 7-year-old who wrecks his mother’s seaside honeymoon.
 The setting is the Republic of Georgia; the time … Continue reading Reading a New Story Live at AWP21